 Aromatherapy oils, by comparison, should be avoided since they are oil-based.

 They come in a variety of alluring colors and have unique and lovely aromas.
-They do not affect your tub’s water chemistry and do not leave an oily residue.
+The right product does not affect your tub’s water chemistry and does not leave an oily residue.

-Lavender Palmarosa is one I strongly recommend from Amazon.
+Lavender Palmarosa is one of the spa-friendly aromatherapy products I strongly recommend from Amazon.
 But other common scents are available too.

 It’s an all-natural crystal that sets one’s mood, arouses emotion, and relaxes the state of one’s mind.
 It’s anti-inflammatory and is great for stress relief.
 So the good news is it’s safe to use and leaves no oily residue.